 The following guidelines are recommendations on how to create your security policy in Illumio Core.
 Creating a security policy is an iterative process, so following these recommendations will provide a broad initial policy, which can then be incrementally improved until a sufficiently robust policy has been established.

-When creating your security policy:
+When creating your security policy

-- 1. Create rules following the process below to prevent communication loss and optimize rule coverage. - 2.
-Refine your initial policy to strengthen it by narrowing overly broad access. - 3.
+- 1. Refine your initial policy to strengthen it by narrowing overly broad access. - 2.
 Use the Visibility Only enforcement to verify and enact your policy.